 - There is less to type

-You will notice that in the sample code I provided, there were only absolute hypertext links (remember, they all had http:// at the start of the A href tag).
 A website is made up of many pages, and we are creating the first page (sometimes called a "home page") for a website.
 You will probably have additional HTML files for other information, maybe a page with directions, or a page about services that your library provides.
-Those would be relative links, local phone calls versus long distance.
+Those would be relative links - local phone calls versus long distance.

 File and Folder Namimg